andersmurphy/andersmurphy-blog/resources/posts/2020-12-13-clojure-string-similarity.md

 If we split a string into individual words (tokens) we can then assign each token a number, creating a vector of numbers for that string.
 We can then calculate the angle between two vectors.
 If the angle is small the strings are similar if it's large they are dissimilar.

 We can apply this idea to compare two bodies of text for similarity.
-This can be useful, for example generating a list of related articles at the bottom of a blog post.
+This can be useful, for example when generating a list of related articles at the bottom of a blog post.

 ## Cosine similarity

 We split the string into vectors of tokens.
-Create a vector of all the unique tokens from both strings;`all-tokens`.
+Create a vector of all the unique tokens from both strings; `all-tokens`.
 Create a vector for each of the strings which contains the count of each token from `all-tokens` that appears in that string.
 Finally we put these vectors into the cosine formula `(/ (dot a b) (* (mag a) (mag b)))`.

 ```Clojure
 (require '[clojure.string :as str])